thebigfilecom/thebigfile-com-dev/docs/other/updates/release-notes/sdk-release-notes.md

 ## Known issues and limitations

-To see a list of known problems with `dfx` or to report a problem you discovered, head over to the [Issues section on GitHub](https://github.com/dfinity/sdk/issues).

 ## Additional questions and feedback

 Joining the [BigFile Developer Forum](https://forum.thebigfile.com/) is an effective way to learn from community members, ask questions, solicit help from other developers, and provide insight and feedback about your experiences.

-If you have questions that aren’t answered by the community, you might also want to check out [Troubleshooting](/docs/current/developer-docs/smart-contracts/test/troubleshooting) topics for information about common issues, workarounds for known issues, or help troubleshooting warnings or errors.

-For technical support, send email to [BigFile Support](mailto:support@dfinity.org).

-A self-service Help Center of Knowledge Base articles will also be coming soon.